rontarrant/gtkDcoding/docs/_posts/2019-06-14-0044-custom-dialog-iii.md

 ---
-title: 0044 – Dialogs X - Custom Dialogs (3 of 3) - A Fancy Content Area
+topic: dialog
 layout: post
 description: How to layout the Content Area of a custom GTK Dialog using basic design principals - a D-language tutorial.
 author: Ron Tarrant

 ---

-## 0044 – Dialogs X - Custom Dialogs (3 of 3) - A Fancy Content Area
+# 0044: Dialogs X - Custom Dialogs (3 of 3)<BR> - A Fancy Content Area

 A reminder...